linera-io/linera-protocol/examples/amm/README.md

 export PATH=$PWD/target/debug:$PATH
 ```

-To start the local linera network
+To start the local Linera network

 ```bash
 linera net up --testing-prng-seed 37
 ```

-This will start the local linera network.
+This will start the local Linera network.
 We used the
 test-only CLI option `--testing-prng-seed` to make keys deterministic and simplify our
 presentation.